mfrankz/RGT-PoBS/README.md

-# Analysis of Rodent Gambling Task (RGT) Data
+# Analysis of Large-N Rodent Gambling Task (RGT) Data
-### This code accompanies a manuscript by Frankot, Young, and Vonder Haar in Perspectives on Behavioral Science.
-Here, we have compiled behavioral data from 5 preclinical experiments and provide reproducible examples of various techniques used to analyze the data.
+### This code accompanies a manuscript by Frankot, Young, and Vonder Haar in Perspectives on Behavioral Science where we propose that large-N datasets should be used in behavior analysis to evaluate individual differences.
+Here, we have compiled behavioral data from 5 preclinical experiments and provide reproducible examples of various analytic techniques.
 Our behavioral outcomes come from the RGT, which concurrently measures optimal, suboptimal, and risky decisions.
-For more information on the RGT or these datasets, see [our published works](https://www.frontiersin.org/articles/10.3389/fnbeh.2022.837654/full).
+For more information on the RGT or these datasets, see [our published work](https://www.frontiersin.org/articles/10.3389/fnbeh.2022.837654/full).

 ### We will begin by importing two datasets.